apache/openserverless-site/content/en/docs/reference/entities/feeds/_index.md

 webhook/callback facility.

-With this method there is *no need* to stand up any persistent service outside of OpenWhisk and Nuvolaris.
-All feed management happens naturally though stateless OpenWhisk and Nuvolaris *feed actions*, which negotiate directly with a third part webhook API.
+With this method there is *no need* to stand up any persistent service outside of OpenWhisk and OpenServerless.
+All feed management happens naturally though stateless OpenWhisk and OpenServerless *feed actions*, which negotiate directly with a third part webhook API.

-When invoked with `CREATE`, the feed action simply installs a webhook for some other service, asking the remote service to POST notifications to the appropriate `fireTrigger` URL in OpenWhisk and Nuvolaris.
+When invoked with `CREATE`, the feed action simply installs a webhook for some other service, asking the remote service to POST notifications to the appropriate `fireTrigger` URL in OpenWhisk and OpenServerless.

 The webhook should be directed to send notifications to a URL such as:

     POST /namespaces/{namespace}/triggers/{triggerName}

 The form with the POST request will be interpreted as a JSON document defining parameters on the trigger event.
-OpenWhisk and Nuvolaris rules pass these trigger parameters to any actions to fire as a result of the event.
+OpenWhisk and OpenServerless rules pass these trigger parameters to any actions to fire as a result of the event.

 # Implementing Feeds with Polling

-It is possible to set up an OpenWhisk and Nuvolaris *action* to poll a feed source entirely within OpenWhisk and Nuvolaris, without the need to stand up any persistent connections or external service.
+It is possible to set up an OpenWhisk and OpenServerless *action* to poll a feed source entirely within OpenWhisk and OpenServerless, without the need to stand up any persistent connections or external service.

 For feeds where a webhook is not available, but do not need high-volume